umassos/lass-group-web-sampa/_projects/iot.md

  Project research includes

-* Non-intrusive and privacy preserving auduo sensing
+* Non-intrusive and privacy preserving audio sensing
 * Internet of Collaborative Things (IoCT) - joint with UCLA
 * User and data privacy in IoT systems